 Having a party?
-Try adding ACV to your spiked cider or bloody mary mix.
+Try adding apple cider vinegar to your spiked cider or bloody mary mix.
 This can help counteract the negative effects of the alcohol and is a fun way to incorporate it into your day.

 Don’t like any of these ideas?
 Just try keeping it in the fridge and drinking it simply with water and some lemon.
 At the very least you’ll get used to it and might even learn to like the taste.
 Its definitely an acquired one.

 Still unsatisfied?
-You can also get ACV in capsule form and take it that way.
+You can also get apple cider vinegar in capsule form and take it that way.
 Warning: the capsules will still smell like apple cider vinegar.

 Apple cider vinegar safety